omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ```
 kubectl get pods --namespace istio-system
 ```
-We should see the core pods up and running like the following, note this maybe different depending on the Istio components you chose to install:
+We should see the core pods up and running like the following, note this may be different depending on the Istio components you chose to install:

 ```
 NAME                                    READY   STATUS    RESTARTS   AGE